 In 30 seconds, here’s how to earn the Companion Pass with Southwest credit cards:

-- Free flights for a companion of your choosing for the rest of this year and next year
+- Free flights for a companion of your choosing for 2025 and 2026

-- Open a Chase Southwest Rapid Rewards Business card ~30 days later, hit $3000/$5000 in spending within the first three months depending on which card you choose
+- First: open a Chase Southwest Rapid Rewards Performance Business card, spend $5000 in the first three months

 What is the Southwest Companion Pass